 Coupling of a Talented but no money entrepreneur (Limited Member) and rich sponsor ( but Unlimited and no interest in management of the Company) may be able to create a Personal Company in substance.
 But there is no such thing as a free lunch.

-It is new company structure legislated in the current Company Act and all of its Member are Limited Members.
+It is a new company structure legislated in the current Company Act and all of its members are Limited Members.
 In that sense, it can be said that there is no much difference from KK but you can make its internal organization much simpler than KK.

-This seems to be a great virtue for large companies who have to bear administrative, legal cost for the internal organization process.
+This seems to be a great virtue for large companies who have to bear the administrative, legal costs for the internal organization process.
 As a matter of fact, some major companies have been transformed into LLC from KK.

-When it was introduced, it had been occasionally called as a “Japanese LLC” in comparison with the US LLC.
-However, different from US, the pass-through rule (each of the Members are taxed for the LLC’s income in accordance with interest to the LLC) will not be applied to the Japanese LLC.
+When it was introduced, it had been occasionally called a “Japanese LLC” in comparison with the US LLC.
+However, different from the US, the pass-through rule (each of the Members is taxed for the LLC’s income in accordance with interest to the LLC) will not be applied to the Japanese LLC.